jbenzshawel/playlist-generator/README.md

 ### Sources
 Sources represent a source that provides a list of songs played.

-The supported sources currently include IPR Studio One, KRUI Iowa City, and KCCK Jazz.
+The supported sources currently include the following radio stations:
+* IPR Studio One
+* KRUI University of Iowa college radio
+* KCCK Eastern Iowa's Jazz Station
+* KBEM Minnesota's Jazz Station
+* KCSM The Bay Area's Jazz Station
+* East Village Radio
+* WKCR Columbia's college radio
+* WDCB Chicago's Jazz Station
+* KUVO Colorado's Jazz Station
+* WSUM UW Madison college radio
+* KZSC US Santa Cruz college radio
+* KSPC College Radio in LA (Claremont College radio)

 I plan on also adding support for MPR The Current if I can find a source to download a daily list of songs played on that station.